 Japanese capitalism, which was once an admired model of miraculous growth with a relatively egalitarian distribution of income, fell into secular stagnation in the early 1990s.
 The phenomenon has since fascinated observers, provoked debates, provided policy advocates with grist for the mills of a range of policy proposals, some of them mutually contradictory, and, most importantly, burdened an entire population, and particularly its young.
 Japan’s secular stagnation has raised new questions about policy difficulties on a range of fronts – dramatically lowered growth rate despite comparatively high investment, deteriorating labor conditions, rising class and gender inequality, a profound and many-faceted crisis of social reproduction and a deepening fiscal crisis of the state – all of which have important international ramifications.
 Moreover, interest in and the importance of Japan’s secular stagnation grew rapidly after 2008 as many have sought to understand the economic malaise of the North Atlantic by analogy and comparison with all or parts of the Japanese condition.
-The chapters in this book attempt to understand the causes, character and consequence of that original affliction.
+The introduction and chapters in this book attempt to understand the causes, character and consequence of that original affliction.
 They also reflect on the meaning of Japan’s secular stagnation at this stage of development capitalism.
 The result contains the key to understanding the more widespread economic malaise of our time.

 This book will be a beneficial read for researchers and scholars of Economics and Politics interested in Japanese Studies as well as the Japanese political economy.
 Most of the chapters in this book were originally published as a special issue of The Japanese Political Economy.
 The last chapter was originally published in the Journal of Contemporary Asia.